tt-laboratories/workshop-todo-app/INSTRUCTIONS.md

 ```

 ### Run server

+When using codenvy:

-Click the play-icon in the menu-bar and select `run`.
-The run-tab will show you a preview-url which returns the app.
+- Click the play-icon in the menu-bar and select `run`
+- Then run-tab will show you a preview-url which returns the app

+If are using rails in your command line

+- Type `rails server`
+- Visit `http://localhost:3000` in your browser

 ## Build The App